 We become accustomed to the slowness because it crept up slowly

 It is considered to be like an oil change for your car, you don’t wait until you are broken down on the side of the road before you get one, instead, you schedule them to be done.

 While it is always great to have a brand new computer, the cost benefit of keeping it clean is huge for the long-term health of the machine (and your wallet).
-We recommend software like CCleaner (don’t touch your registry!), and Malwarebytes as great, legitimate software that can speed up the computer.
+We recommend software like CCleaner (don’t touch your registry!), and Malwarebytes as great, legitimate software that can speed up your computer.